joelhawksley/identity/components/slides.md

 }
 ```

-^ When can then write code without checking for the presence of the issue object, as our type check will guarantee that it is present.
+^ When can then reference the issue without checking for nil, as our type check will guarantee that it is present.

 ^ PAUSE